 Lapis glanced at the curious others.
 “Sir Armarandos says we have to speak and that I need to visit Fyor soon.”

-“He was there last night.
-Caitria mentioned him,” Faelan said.
+“Fyor.
+You said he was there last night,” Faelan said.

 “He’s the Guard Superior for the Lells Guardhouse,” she told him.
-“He and Sir Armarandos have been working together.
+“He and Sir Armarandos are working together.
 I thought it was mainly to get Nevid, but maybe tech has more of a role.”

 “Or it does now,” Brander murmured.
-She caught Rin studying Faelan out of the corner of her eye, and she anticipated his curiosity had just kicked into a full and unmitigated flood.
+She caught Rin studying Faelan out of the corner of her eye, and she knew his curiosity just kicked into a full and unmitigated flood of interest.

 She could no longer hide.
 The numbing thought drifted away, leaving a hollowness behind.